Hi, I'm Michelle Spektor.

 |

-This website is hosted by GreenGeeks, whose servers rely entirely on renewable energy.
+This site is hosted by GreenGeeks, whose servers rely entirely on renewable energy.

 |